2020 - Harvard GSD Core III - Instructor: John May

-The new headquarters for MAS utilizes, for both experience and energy, the significant perceptive thermal changes between spaces that use high thermal mass concrete and more insulative wood.
-From the initial provocation that proposed non-homogenous perceptual environments through the use of varying degrees of tempered materials, this project creates drastically different thermal and visual zones that the user must traverse to reach different rooms, including offices on the same floor.
+The new headquarters for MAS utilizes, for both experience and energy, the perceptive thermal changes between spaces that use high thermal mass concrete and insulative wood.
+From the initial provocation that proposed non-homogenous perceptual environments through the use of varying degrees of tempered materials, this project creates drastically different thermal and visual zones that the user must traverse to reach different rooms.

-The building is composed of large blocks of high thermal mass concrete on the lower public floors, which are also supporting vertical planes of concrete dividing the tempered wood offices.
-The wood CLT planes follow the visual language of the concrete blocks by stacking planes, creating a more orderly exterior but with loosely stacked rooms inside.
+The building is composed of large volumes of high thermal mass concrete on the lower public floors and planar cores dividing the tempered wood offices.
+The wood CLT planes follow the visual language of the concrete blocks by stacking, creating a more orderly exterior but with loosely stacked rooms inside.
 The wood tectonic negotiates its footing with the concrete below by having columns on the perimeter that land on concrete ledges at varying points of the elevations.
-Also, the divisions of the tempered office rooms caused by the concrete planes, require the user to always pass through an environment that has a perceivable difference in temperature, echo, and brightness, which creates moments of awareness of the user’s inhabitation in the building.
+The divisions of the tempered office rooms by the concrete cores, requires the user to always pass through an environment that has a perceivable difference in temperature, echo, and brightness, which creates moments of awareness of the user’s inhabitation in the building.

+The planar concrete cores integrate the offices vertically.
+The first door leads to a corridor, but the second egress leads to the floor below.
+The secondary stairs funnel into the hallway of the floor below.
 The windows on the office floors are inserted between the columns and slides open vertically as can be seen on the right, while the windows for the concrete tectonic on the left are inserted volumes that open as a hopper or awning.
-The detail section cuts through the offices to the thermal chimney.
-This inserted quality works with the stacked appearance of the blocks when viewing on the exterior while they also move out of the way for the columns, which you can also touch as you enter the building from the street corner, relating the user entering the high thermal mass spaces with the wood tectonics above.
+This inserted quality works with the stacked appearance of the blocks when viewing on the exterior while they also move out of the way for the columns, which you can also touch as you enter the building from the street corner, connecting the user entering the high thermal mass spaces with the wood tectonics above.